Pandani07/Final-Project/README.md

 Server will be running on http://127.0.0.1:5000/

 ## We have added pikl files to gitignore due to storage constraints.
 Goodle drive link with all pikl files has been provided.
 Extract into a folder called 'pikl_files' in project directory.
 Pikl model for NIFTY 50 is the 'pickle_model.pkl' in project root directory.
+Delete pikl_files folder whenever you are pushing into Github.

 ## Project Directory structure: